The International Criminal Court issues an arrest warrant for Putin

 For the U.S., it's complicated

-Bosco, the international studies expert who wrote about the ICC, says the court's new case raises some uncomfortable questions for the United States.
+Bosco, the international studies expert who wrote about the ICC, said the court's new case raises some uncomfortable questions for the United States, too.

-Even though American leaders call Putin a "war criminal" and accuse Russia of "crimes against humanity" in Ukraine, the U.S. is not a signatory to the court's statute and has a complicated relationship with it.

-"This is going to be another awkward moment for the United States because of the U.S. position that the ICC should not be able to prosecute nonmember state citizens," Bosco says.
+"This is going to be another awkward moment for the United States because of the U.S. position that the ICC should not be able to prosecute nonmember state citizens," Bosco said.

+The U.S. government has so far issued a measured response to news of the Putin arrest warrant.

+"There is no doubt that Russia is committing war crimes and atrocities in Ukraine, and we have been clear that those responsible must be held accountable," White House National Security Council spokesperson Adrienne Watson said in a statement to NPR.
+"The ICC prosecutor is an independent actor and makes his own prosecutorial decisions based on the evidence before him.
+We support accountability for perpetrators of war crimes."

 In 2020, the Trump administration leveled sanctions against the ICC's chief prosecutor at the time, who was investigating allegations that U.S. troops committed war crimes in Afghanistan.

-In the Biden administration, meanwhile, there are reports of an internal dispute: While the Justice and State Departments favor sharing intelligence with the international court about Russian atrocities, the Pentagon has blocked it over concerns of setting a precedent that allows for prosecutions against Americans, according to The New York Times.
+In the Biden administration, meanwhile, there are reports of an internal dispute: While the Justice and State Departments favor providing information to the international court about Russian atrocities, according to The New York Times, the Pentagon has blocked intelligence sharing with the court over concerns of setting a precedent that could allow for international prosecutions against Americans.

 Alex Leff and Michele Kelemen reported from Washington, D.C.
 Charles Maynes reported from Moscow.
 Eleanor Beardsley contributed reporting from Kyiv, Ukraine.